<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <li>Bathing and grooming</li>

-<li>Dressing and maintaining hygiene</li>
+<li>Dressing and staying clean</li>

-<li>Mobility assistance and transferring safely between bed, wheelchair, or chair</li>
+<li>Help moving around, and getting safely between bed, wheelchair, or chair</li>

-<li>Meal preparation and dietary assistance</li>
+<li>Meal preparation and help with dietary needs</li>

 <li>Toileting and continence care</li>